-The control system uses a VS300 control box and requires one 40 amp GFCI and four #8 AWG copper wires.
+One Pump Control System uses a VS300 control box and requires one 40 amp GFCI and four #8 AWG copper wires.
+Two Pump Control System uses a 5100 control box and requires one 50 amp GFCI and four #8 AWG copper wires.